-CIS 292 Special Topics: (1-4 Hour)
+CIS 292 Special Topics:\ (1-4 Hour)

 This course periodically presents specialized topics in computer information systems that are not available in the regularly offered curriculum.
 Special Topics may be repeated for credit, but only on different topics.
 Total contact hours vary with topic.
-Prerequisite: Department approval.